nebius/helmrelease-trigger-operator/README.md

 ### Autodiscovery

-The FluxCD Trigger Operator implements **autodiscovery** by scanning all HelmReleases in the cluster and automatically labeling those that use the `valuesFrom` feature.
+The HelmRelease Trigger Operator implements **autodiscovery** by scanning all HelmReleases in the cluster and automatically labeling those that use the `valuesFrom` feature.
 This ensures that HelmReleases relying on external ConfigMaps or Secrets for their values are dynamically included in the operator's reconciliation workflow.

 #### How Autodiscovery Works:
 1. **HelmRelease Scanning**: The operator scans all HelmReleases in the cluster.
 2. **`valuesFrom` Detection**: It checks if the HelmRelease configuration includes the `valuesFrom` field, which indicates dependency on external resources like ConfigMaps or Secrets.
 3. **Automatic Labeling**: For HelmReleases using `valuesFrom`, the operator adds the following labels:
-   - `"uburro.github.com/fluxcd-trigger-operator": "true"`: Marks the HelmRelease as managed by the operator.
+   - `"uburro.github.com/helmrelease-trigger-operator": "true"`: Marks the HelmRelease as managed by the operator.
    - `"uburro.github.com/helmreleases-namespace": "<namespace>"`: Specifies the namespace of the HelmRelease.
    - `"uburro.github.com/helmreleases-name": "<name>"`: Specifies the name of the HelmRelease.